Motivation for pre-planning

 Nevertheless, such an analysis on a local level consists of the total of firefighting (of the FRS) as well as measures for fire prevention.

-Fire prevention here is based on the cooperation of administration (such as building authorities) and the fire brigade involved in building licenses.
+Fire prevention here is based on the cooperation of administration (such as building authorities) and the fire department involved in building licenses.
 Fire prevention relies on given legislation.

-In addition, throughout recent year expectations towards citizens, to contribute to their ow safety, are on the rise.
+In addition, throughout recent years expectations towards citizens, to contribute to their own safety, are on the rise.
 For example, the ability to operate fire extinguishers.

-Based on the risk analysis and the comparison between desired condition and actual state, organizational, personnel and technological measurements for the local fire brigade’s progress can be derived.
+Based on the risk analysis and the comparison between desired condition and actual state, organizational, personnel and technological measurements for the local fire department’s progress can be derived.